biolink/biolinkml/tests/test_biolink_model/source/markdown/NamedThing.md

     * range: [Disease](Disease.md)
     * in subsets: (translator_minimal)
  * [model of](model_of.md)  <sub>0..*</sub>
-    * Description: holds between an entity and some other entity it approximates for purposes of scientific study, in virtue of its exibiting similar features of the studied entity.
+    * Description: holds between an entity and some other entity it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
     * range: [NamedThing](NamedThing.md)
     * in subsets: (translator_minimal)
  * [name](name.md)  <sub>REQ</sub>